blackjetrock/picoputer/README.md

 You could use the PIO link code and program the Pico natively in C if you wanted the full speed of the Pico, but I wanted to program in Occam.

 Once more:  This code is very messy, full of warnings and probably bugs.

+picoputer and picoputer-eclipse are the directories that build the picoputer code in eclipse.
+They need to be at the same level as the RP Pico SDK and examples directories for them to build correctly.